 One of these is described as “The Behavioral Shutdown Model of Depression.”
 This idea, presented by Gregg Henriques Ph.D., described depression as a response to long-term chronic stress.
 In this model, the body shuts down after being in a state of “fight or flight” for an extended period of time — the body can only maintain the energy, activation, and hormone production needed to stay in this state for so long.
 Once it has reached its limit, the body begins to shut down.
 In many cases, we experience this as depression (11, 12).

 If depression is viewed as a gendered and racialized symptom of ongoing systemic racism and oppression (13,14), this theory could very well explain the rates of depression among black women — it is estimated that the depression rate among black women is fifty percent higher than that of white women (15).

 Since systemic racism and oppression are threats that are ever-present, it’s not possible to fully heal from racial trauma.
 What we can do, however, is develop resources for coping.

 One of these ways of coping is to savor spaces and interactions that allow us to feel safe in our bodies.
 We won’t ever feel 100 percent safe since the threat of racial violence is ever-present.
 However, as a Black woman and a dance/movement psychotherapist, I believe we can learn to regulate our nervous systems (alone or within community) enough to increase the options we have for coping with the racist world that we live in.

 We want to remain aware of the threat while also increasing our bodily autonomy and capacity to care for ourselves and our communities in this fight for justice, equity, and liberation.

-If you’re a Black woman and would like to explore how it feels to increase capacity and bodily autonomy using movement, feel free to join The Expressive Movement Support Circle.
-You can find more information on that 4-week program here.
+If you’re a Black woman and would like to explore how it feels to increase capacity and bodily autonomy using movement, work with us.
+You can book a free 15-minute consultation call here.